Skip to content

 Growth shares occupy a middle ground between high-risk penny stocks and the more stable blue-chip dividend stocks.
 They offer the potential for substantial gains without the extreme volatility of speculative plays.

-However, the risk lies in how these companies typically reinvest profits rather than distribute dividends, meaning investors rely solely on share price appreciation.
+However, the risk lies in how these companies typically reinvest profits rather than distribute dividends, meaning investors rely mostly on share price appreciation.
 Failure to meet growth targets can result in share prices falling as dramatically as they rise.

 Quick fact